 Medical Malpractice Attorneys in Las Vegas

-In Las Vegas and the surrounding communities in Nevada, the legal team at Bertoldo, Baker, Carter & Smith specializes in representing victims of personal injury, including those who have suffered an injury due to medical malpractice.
+In Las Vegas and the surrounding communities in Nevada, the legal team at Bertoldo, Baker, Carter, Smith & Cullen specializes in representing victims of personal injury, including those who have suffered an injury due to medical malpractice.

 Our firm can work with you to assess your physical condition and determine the best legal strategy for the recovery of compensation and other damages related to your injury.